-The Parental Leave Act 1998, as amended by the Parental Leave (Amendment) Act 2006, allows parents in Ireland to take parental leave from employment in respect of certain children.
+The Parental Leave Act 1998, as amended by the Parental Leave (Amendment) Act 2006, allows parents to take parental leave from employment in respect of certain children.
 A person acting in loco parentis with respect to an eligible child is also eligible.

 On 8 March 2013 the European Union (Parental Leave) Regulations 2013 increased the amount of parental leave available to each parent per child from 14 weeks to 18 weeks.
 (Those who have taken or are taking 14 weeks’ parental leave are also entitled to this extra 4 weeks.)
 The Regulations extended the age limit for a child with a long-term illness to 16 years.
 They also provide that a parent returning from parental leave may request a change in working hours – see ‘Rules’ below.
 The Regulations apply to all children who qualify for parental leave.

 Since 18 May 2006, leave can be taken in respect of a child up to 8 years of age.
 If a child was adopted between the age of 6 and 8, leave in respect of that child may be taken up to 2 years after the date of the adoption order.
 In the case of a child with a disability or a long-term illness leave may be taken up to 16 years of age.
 In addition an extension may also be allowed where illness or other incapacity prevented the employee taking the leave within the normal period.